yantrajs/yantra/README.md

 ﻿# YantraJS
-JavaScript Engine for .NET Standard
+Yantra (Machine in Sanskrit) is a JavaScript Engine for .NET Standard

+# Multi License
+1. Source code under this repository (except the git sub module for test262) are released under GNU LGPLv3 license.
+In order to build/distribute anything from this source code should not include test262 unless you obtain and comply license granted by owners of test262 library.
+2. Binaries on NuGet are released under BSD 3-clause.
+3. For different license, please contact us at support at neurospeech dot com.
+4. We will change license as this project grows and there is enough contribution from community.
+5. We are looking for sponsors to make this project available under MIT.

+# Special Thanks
+1. We are thankful to authors of Jurassic (we have incorporated number parser, promise and some unit tests from Jurassic.) https://github.com/paulbartrum/jurassic
+2. We are thankful for esprima, we initially built prototype over EsprimaDotNet, but due to licensing and our implementation had deferred little, we chose to build our parser/scanner from scratch.

 # Features
+1. Compiles JavaScript to .Net Assembly
-1. Strict Mode JavaScript
+2. Strict Mode Only JavaScript*
-2. Module support
+3. Module support
-3. Null coalesc
+4. Null coalesce
-4. Rest Parameters
+5. Rest Parameters
-5. Generators
+6. Generators
-6. Async/Await
+7. Async/Await
-7. Optional parameters
+8. Optional parameters
-8. Many ES5 + ES6 features
+9. Many ES5 + ES6 features
-9. CommonJS Module Support
+10. CommonJS Module Support
-10. CSX Module support
+11. CSX Module support

+* Most JavaScript today is available in strict mode, we do not feel any need to support non strict mode as modules are strict by default.

 # CSX Module Support